eurostat/eurostat-map.js/docs/reference.md

 [![Example](https://raw.githubusercontent.com/eurostat/eurostat-map.js/master/docs/img/comp1.png)](https://eurostat.github.io/eurostat-map.js/examples/livestock_composition.html)
 [![Example](https://raw.githubusercontent.com/eurostat/eurostat-map.js/master/docs/img/comp2.png)](https://eurostat.github.io/eurostat-map.js/examples/farm_size.html)

 A stripe composition map is a choropleth map showing the composition of a statistical variable using a pattern of stripes of different colors and widths.
-The color of a stripe corresponds to its category, and its width is proportional to the share of this categroy in the total.
+The color of a stripe corresponds to its category, and its width is proportional to the share of this category in the total.
 A stripe composition map shows how proportions vary across space.

 Here is [an example](https://eurostat.github.io/eurostat-map.js/examples/livestock_composition.html) of such map (see [the code](https://github.com/eurostat/eurostat-map.js/blob/master/examples/livestock_composition.html)), and [another one](https://eurostat.github.io/eurostat-map.js/examples/farm_size.html) (see [the code](https://github.com/eurostat/eurostat-map.js/blob/master/examples/farm_size.html))